 Alberta Chiropractor Settles Vertebral Subluxation Claim

 Sandra Gay Nette, who was injured by her chiropractor, Gregory John Stiles, recently settled her claim.
-She received $3.9 million, and her husband, David Nette, received $1.17 million.
+[The amount of the settlement is covered by confidentiality provisions.]
 The couple attempted a class-action lawsuit against Stiles, but was denied certification over their inability to act as representative plaintiffs due to their catastrophic injuries.

 The couple claimed that sessions involving vertebral subluxation treatment to the cervical vertebrae disrupted blood flow to her brain, causing stroke and neurological damage rendering her a tetraplegic.
 Court documents also demonstrated that Stiles forged Sandra Nette’s signature on an informed consent form provided to the Canadian Chiropractic Protective Association (CCPA).

 The claim questions the scientific basis of the subluxation treatments and claims they are dangerous.
 It cites other cases such as the 1998 death of Laurie Mathiason following neck manipulations, and the subsequent coroner’s inquest that concluded the cause of death was due to stroke from trauma to the left vertebral artery.
 The claim also cites a 1981 article in Malpractice Alert, which states:

 Evidence has now accumulated to the point that the chiropractic profession can no longer ignore the increasing incidents of strokes occurring concomitant with cervical manipulation.
 The reports of chiropractors, the statements of patients, and the results of medical examinations and autopsies cumulatively compel serious consideration of the problem.
 Possible injury to the patient overshadows the cost element and demands that we take immediate and decisive action to curtail the number and severity of these incidents.